Free interactive D&D 5e SRD stat block

 How to run Swarm of Piranhas

-Have the swarm strip a corpse to bone in one round of narration before the party realizes what's in the water.
+The swarm does not retreat.
+Intelligence 1 means no morale.
+It eats until the targeted creature gets out or the party brings area damage to bear.
+Have the swarm strip a corpse to bone in one round of narration before the party realizes what is in the water.
 Then make them roll initiative.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.